-More recently, the Old Woodbridgian Society operated independently from the school with a great deal of success by our past presidents, such as Ken Bailey and David Houchell, and those that filled officer posts on the committee.
-With years of driven support from their Registrar, Michael Weaver, their collective leadership saw the annual OW Dinner and annual Old Woodbridgian Magazine thrive.
-They lived up to their motto of “Bringing Old Woodbridgians Together’.
+More recently, the Old Woodbridgian Society has been operated independently from the School with a great deal of success by our past presidents, such as Ken Bailey and David Houchell, as well as those that filled officer posts on the committee.
+With years of driven support from their Registrar, Michael Weaver, their collective leadership saw the annual OW Dinner and annual Old Woodbridgian Magazine thrive, living up to their motto of ‘Bringing Old Woodbridgians Together’.